Pension tax relief explained

 How much can I pay into a pension and still get tax relief?

 The government places a limit on the amount of pension contributions you can make and still earn tax relief each year.
 This limit is called the pensions annual allowance.
-For the tax year 2023/24 (6th April to 5th April), this allowance is £60,000.
-Any pension contributions you make over this limit will be subject to income tax at the highest rate you pay.
+For the tax year 2024/25 (6th April to 5th April), this allowance is £60,000.
+Any personal pension contributions you make over this limit will be subject to income tax at the highest rate you pay.
 If you use all of your annual allowance in a particular tax year, you may be eligible to carry your unused annual allowance forward from the three previous tax years.

 Visit our article What is the maximum pension? for more information on the current pension limits.